AdiIRC/apiv2/docs/tutorial/chapter5/README.md

 # Editing the Editbox

-The Exitbot in case you are not aware is the name of the thing you type words into to chat.
+The Editbox in case you are not aware is the name of the thing you type words into to chat.
 There are plenty of reasons you might want to be able to edit whats going in there.

 Imagine for a moment that you are a great fan of emoji.
 You want to share emoji with everyone else.
 But they're hard to type so you want to create an addon to replace simple text smileys with emoji as you type.

 First we'll need an event for typing in the Editbox.
-There is two OnEditboxKeyUp and OnEditboxKeyDown.
+There is two: OnEditboxKeyUp and OnEditboxKeyDown.
 We'll use KeyUp.

 ```c#
 public void Initialize(IPluginHost host)